Frequently Asked Questions

 Will I get a certificate for taking your program?

-• Yes, you will get a certificate at your request upon completion.
+• Yes at your request upon completion.
 Please note that herbalism is not a certifiable profession in the USA, meaning that you are not required by a governing body to have a certificate to be an herbalist.

-After I register for your program, will I be able to get a refund, either whole or partial, if I decide not to take your program, or if I cannot complete it, or if I miss a day of class, or for some other reason?
+After I register for a program or workshop, will I be able to get a refund, either whole or partial, if I decide not to take your program, or if I cannot complete it, or if I miss a day of class, or for some other reason?

 • We are unable to provide any refunds.
 Please read the program information carefully to see if the course and dates are a good fit.
 If you have any questions at all please contact us to discuss prior to registering and we will be happy to answer any questions you might have.